EpicVon2468/bunny/SPEC.md

 	- For standard library imports, the file path only needs to be `using "standard"`.
 		- This does not require the existence of a `standard` file or directory.
 		- TODO: Make the `using "standard"` entirely optional?

+#### Semantics

+- A statement/expression is considered terminated when a newline character is read.